SiaFoundation/siad/cmd/siac/README.md

   money is spent on file contracts.

 #### Skynet tasks
-* `siac skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
+* `siac skynet upload [--silent/-s] [source filepath] [destination siapath]` uploads a file or directory to Skynet.
 A skylink will be produced for each file.
 The link can be shared and used to retrieve the file.
 The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.
+If the `silent` flag is provided, `siac` will not output progress bars during upload.

 * `siac skynet ls` lists all skyfiles that the user has pinned along with the corresponding skylinks.
 By default, only files in var/skynet/ will be